yuripramos/react-tarot-game/README.md

 ## :octocat: Getting Started
 This is an app that shows "The Destiny" game, when you can play Tarot.
 Rules as much simple as possible 1 - Click on the start button
-2 - Click in One card, you can choose only.
+2 - Click in one card, you can choose only one per click 3 - The game ends when there's no card left on the table

 ## :cloud: Installation